 The main reason you need a mobile-first website is that your audience is mobile-first as well.
 Combined smartphone and tablet users by far outnumber desktop users in 2021!
 Consumers increasingly use mobile devices to interact with a brand, consume content, purchase products or services, read their email, engage on social media, and make dinner reservations or spa appointments.

 Some of Your Audience is Mobile Only!

-According to TechJury, in 2019, 16% of US internet users will use a smartphone only!
+According to Hosting Tribunal, in 2021 the number of smartphone users in the US exceeded 280 Million!
+That is 85% of all people in the US.
 And in many other countries, especially in Asia and Africa, that percentage is much higher.
 That means that if you do not have a mobile-first website, you are missing a significant portion of your target audience right from the start!

 Search Engines (And Searchers) are Mobile-First